AckermannTM/typed_enums/README.md

 ## Compatibility

 The gem targets modern Rails applications and supports Rails 7.1 or newer.
 It uses Active Record enum APIs and ActiveSupport inflections, and it does not depend on any frontend framework.
+The React, Vue, and Inertia examples target current framework versions and are provided as copyable usage examples for generated enum values.

 ## Contributing